sabeelmansuri/Bioinformatics-Crash-Course/4_Python.md

 So far, we've been working only on the command line.
 However, you'll often want to do more than the command line easily allows.
 Today, we're going to be learning the basics of one of the most popular languages for doing that: Python.

+*Side note: If you're familiar with Python, you many know there are two commonly-used versions, Python2 and Python3.
+Today, you will be using Python3, since Python2 is being deprecated at the end of this calendar year.
+They're very similar, so the skills you learn today should translate to any Python program you come across.*

 ## Getting Started